 This project aims to create a cohesive set of institutional website homepages, addressing the high-profile general-purpose pages of the UCCS website (the "first few clicks") and implementing a strategy that supports the university's current needs and allows us the flexibility to meet future requirements.
 The goal is to contribute to the credibility and positive reputation of the university, and improve the experiences of prospective students, current students, faculty, staff and partners in their work and study.

-The project is focussed on general information pages, and will continue to direct traffic to the various department- and office-level websites.
+The project is focused on general information pages, and will continue to direct traffic to the various department- and office-level websites.